If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Simply put, the brood comb refers to cells of beeswax where the queen bee deposits her eggs.
 This is an important part of the honeybee colony where the future generation of a colony comes from.

 Brood combs are built on the lower part of a beehive, unlike honeycombs that tend to be located in honey supers.
 Brood cells are cared for by the nurse bees, that is, young worker bees.
-These developing bees require specific temperature and humidity.
-It is thus the responsibility of the worker bees to maintain these conditions, otherwise the brood may die.
+These developing bees require specific temperatures and humidity.
+It is thus the responsibility of the worker bees to maintain these conditions, otherwise, the brood may die.
 In fact, the worker bees instinctively concentrate brood combs within one location to make their work much easier.

 The queen bee lays a single egg in each of the cells in the brood comb, already cleaned and disinfected by the worker bees.
 Fertilized eggs give rise to worker bees and queen bees, but unfertilized eggs result in drones.
 Each of these eggs is extremely tiny and not easy to see with the naked eye.
 It takes some experience to see them and you might need a magnifying glass if you are a beginner.